Fixed Index Annuity Rate Spreads

 Key Takeaways

-• Interest rate spreads are a pricing feature of indexed annuities – insurance products that provide investors limited upside potential coupled with the security of a downside guarantee.
+• Interest rate spreads are a pricing feature of fixed index annuities – insurance products that provide investors with limited upside potential coupled with the security of a downside guarantee.

 • Like interest rate caps and participation rates, rate spreads restrict the growth potential of indexed annuities.
-These limiting features exist so that indexed annuities can exist.
+These limiting features exist so that fixed index annuities can exist.

-• Generally, the insurance company issuing an indexed annuity sets a new interest rate spread each contract year.
+• Generally, the insurance company issuing a fixed index annuity sets a new interest rate spread each contract year.
 The higher the spread, the lower the potential return.

-According to the Financial Industry Regulatory Authority, indexed annuities, which are also referred to as fixed index annuities, are riding a notable wave of popularity.
+According to the Financial Industry Regulatory Authority, fixed index annuities, which are also referred to as indexed annuities, are riding a notable wave of popularity.
 This is largely due to the balanced risk-return profile they offer investors.

 A prominent component is the interest rate spread, which can be characterized as a hurdle that must be cleared before interest is credited to an annuity.
 Read on for additional context on this important contractual feature.